 This clan was known to have occupied land near the Howqua River quarry (Youang-illum stone quarry), Mount Battery, Alexandra, the Upper Goulburn River at Mansfield, sources of the Goulburn River and Hunter and Watson’s ‘Wappan’ Run.
 The clan estates, including historical and archaeological sites, of Mt Buller and Mt Stirling are currently the responsibility of the Camp Jungai Aboriginal Co-operative Limited.
 However, there are also a number of people who claim to be traditional descendants of the Daung wurrung.

-To find out more about the Cultural Heritage of the region you can visit the Taungurung Clans website.
+To find out more about the Cultural Heritage of the region you can visit the Taungurung Land and Waters Council website.

 The following documents provide interesting information on the life of Aboriginal people in the High Country.

 The Mt Buller and Mt Stirling Alpine Resort Management Board (ARMB) acts in a council-like capacity within the resorts of Mt Buller and Mt Stirling, providing essential services to the local community and overseeing public assets and infrastructure.

 The ARMB is committed to: